liamromanis101/Get-AzureDBConfig/README.md

 ## Overview

-This PowerShell tool scans all Azure SQL databases across your subscriptions and audits key security configurations, including Transparent Data Encryption (TDE), auditing, Advanced Threat Protection (ATP), and geo-replication.
-It generates a consolidated CSV report highlighting potential security gaps to help you harden your Azure SQL environment.
+This Python3 script scans all Azure SQL databases across your subscriptions and audits key security configurations, including Transparent Data Encryption (TDE), auditing, Advanced Threat Protection (ATP), and geo-replication.

 ## What It Checks and Why It Matters